bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 - Login * -   The user ID of your account.
 - Password * - The password associated with the user ID.
+- Domain - Specify domain when you log in.
+CloudStak-UI supports three ways to do it.
+Choose one which is more convenient for you:

-- Domain - Enter a domain in the field under the "Show advanced options" button.
-If you are a user in the sub-domains, enter the full path to the domain, excluding the root domain.
+   1) Enter a domain in the field under the "Show advanced options" button.

-Administrator can set a domain in configurations.
+   2) Administrator can set a domain in configurations.
+Domain field will be prepopulated with the specified value.
 It is more convenient for a user as he/she does not need to enter the domain every time at logging in.
-Domain field will be prepopulated with the specified value.

-Another way to log in is to enter a URL in the format ``http://<ip-address>/login?domain=<domain>``.
-The domain will be prepopulated in the login form with the value that is specified in the URL.
+   3) Other way to log in is to enter a URL in the format ``http://<ip-address>/login?domain=<domain>``.
+The domain will be prepopulated in the logging in form with the value that is specified in the URL.
 Please, note, the domain value in URL will override the domain set in the configurations by Administrator.

 .. figure:: _static/LoginScreen.png

 Push "Login" to proceed to CloudStack.
 You will see the first section - Virtual Machines.

 To the left you can see the main navigation bar.
 It allows moving from section to section.
 It is configured by Root Administrator in the configuration file.
 The administrator can set it adjustable, i.e. allow a user to reorder elements in the main navigation bar (except the "Logout" section).
+Please, see the :ref:`Administration_Guide` for more information on configuring the navigation bar elements reordering.

 .. _Resource_Usage: